-Beppu has the highest volume of hot-spring water in Japan after Yellowstone — and the city built around it has more variety than any other onsen town in Kyushu.
-With kids, the choice isn’t whether to stay, it’s which area: oceanside resort, hillside ryokan, or central business hotel near the Hells.
-Each suits a different family.
+Beppu has the highest volume of hot-spring water in Japan after Yellowstone.
+The city built around it offers more onsen variety than any other town in Kyushu.

 How to choose a Beppu base with kids